|Longyearbyen, Spitzbergen Island.

 Please check rates and details directly with the companies in question if you need more recent info.

-This is an operational coal mine, 15km from Longyearbyen, where some 20 workers are employed.
-The mine produces 65,000 tonnes of coal per year (2001) and the coal is transported by road to Longyearbyen.
+This is an operational coal mine, 15 km from Longyearbyen, where some 20 workers are employed.
+The mine produces 65,000 tonnes of coal per year and the coal is transported by road to Longyearbyen.
 25,000 tonnes per year are burned by Longyearbyen Energiverk, to supply electricity and heating to Longyearbyen.
 The rest is exported to Norway.

-Update FEB-2009: The mine has been shut down, at least for some time, because of pollution issues.
-The mine lacks proper dust suction equipment at the enrichment plant, the result is black coal dust spread all around the Advent Valley and the Bolter Valley.
+The mine was shut down for some time, because of pollution issues, in 2009.
+The mine lacked proper dust suction equipment at the enrichment plant, the result was black coal dust spread all around the Advent Valley and the Bolter Valley.
 This created problems for tourist firms and dog kennels in the area.
-The mine is operated by the Norwegian coal company Store Norske, who decided not to appear as the worst polluter on Svalbard and shut down the mine.
-At the moment we do not know if it may be reopend and we do not know if this effects the tourist tours.
+The mine is operated by the Norwegian coal company Store Norske, who decided not to be the worst polluter on Svalbard and shut down the mine.
+It was reopened after the issue was solved.